panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 [^explain_LTS]: More details about LTS can be found at [https://wiki.ubuntu.com/LTS](https://wiki.ubuntu.com/LTS).
 [^download_link]: Ubuntu 14.04.4 ISO can be downloaded from the server page [http://www.ubuntu.com/download/server](http://www.ubuntu.com/download/server)

+After Ubuntu 14.04.4 ISO being downloaded, we can use it to create our first VM.

 ## 2. Create more nodes and connect as a cluster